Jackiecrazy/WarDance/README.txt

 Bind: disable attacking hand for melee
 Backpedal: all posture cost converted to knockback
 Recovery: reset cooldown of all resources
-Mikiri: cooldown -1, auto trigger.
+Mikiri: cooldown -1, auto trigger
 ▪ Kick: the next attack in 2 seconds has 2 range but deals 6 unblockable posture damage and 1 blockable falling damage.
 Recharge in 5 attacks, self bound.
 Backflip: jump back and gain 30% lost posture
 Tackle: dashes and kicks first entity collided
 Iron knee: knockback converted to extra posture damage
 Trip: fatigue for double the cooldown time, only usable on ground, cooldown -1
-Overextend: double damage but deal half to self.
+Overextend: double damage but deal half to self
 ▪ Grapple: instantly stagger (they keep their posture when getting back up) by attacking a single enemy within 2 blocks twice uninterrupted within 3 seconds.
 Recharge in 7 attacks, weapon bound, fists and hand weapons only.
 Clinch: bind both hands on first strike
 Reversal: exchanges posture by percentage
 Submission: instantly succeeds if opponent has less health
 Throw: pick up enemy and use as projectile
-Suplex: consume all your own posture and deal it to the enemy on a multiplier, leaving them behind you.
-▪ Shield bash: for 2 seconds, your shield becomes a range 2 blunt weapon that deals posture damage equivalent to shield time.
+Suplex: consume all your own posture and deal it to the enemy on a multiplier, leaving them behind you ▪ Shield bash: for 2 seconds, your shield becomes a range 2 blunt weapon that deals posture damage equivalent to shield time.
 Recharge in 4 parries, weapon bound, shield only.
 Rim punch: range increased to 3, nauseates enemy on attack Foot slam: additionally inflicts slowness and distracts enemy Arm lock: parrying with bash active disables attacking hand, cooldown+1
 Berserk: recharge other hand and gain brief attack speed buff on cast and after attack
-Overbear: base damage increased by shield time/3 and posture damage doubled, slow self briefly if enemy isn't staggered by hit.
+Overbear: base damage increased by shield time/3 and posture damage doubled, slow self briefly if enemy isn't staggered by hit
-▪ Coup de grace: deal triple damage to a staggered target.
+▪ Coup de grace: mobs have a life count depending on their max health, formula pending.
+Deal one life's worth of true damage to a staggered target.
 If this is the killing blow, gain 1 might.
 Weapon bound, auto proc.
-Escapade: become invisible after a successful kill
+Frenzy: other physical skills refreshed on kill
 Eviscerate: mass fear on kill
 Reaping: weaker AoE that refreshes if it kills an enemy
-Silencer: usable on unaware enemies and deals true damage
+Silencer: usable on unaware enemies
 Reinvigorate: remove some fatigue/burnout/wounding on kill

 - Bound casts are chosen, then bound to the attack key in combat mode.
 Casting them generally requires chanting, but they’re more powerful.
-As expected, items can have different spells bound to them, or even just have a magic missile as its normal attack.
-This also enables throwable weapons (such as poison sand or daggers) to be used as melee.
+- As expected, items can have different spells bound to them, or even just have a magic missile as its normal attack.
+This also enables throwable weapons (such as poison sand or daggers) to be used as melee, by using a single skill to toggle between ranged and melee.
 There should be an interface for such items.
-Only two bound skills are included as examples.
-Chanting can be interrupted by taking damage, using a breath weapon, asphyxiating, eating, drinking, or chanting something else.
+- Only two bound skills are included as examples.
+- Chanting can be interrupted by taking damage, using a breath weapon, asphyxiating, eating, drinking, or chanting something else.
 ▪ Phantom strike: after 0.6s of chanting, launch a shadow of your weapon, dealing a normal attack on impact.
 Cost 2 might, range 16.
-Warp: light gravity, teleport to hit location; crush: triple size and damage but half speed and range, clips and pierces; hamstring: slow target by 40% for 2 seconds; vengeance: ricochet up to 5 times between enemies; trap: only fires when someone crosses its LoS in 10 blocks.
+Warp: light gravity, teleport to hit location
+Crush: triple size and damage but half speed and range, clips and pierces
+Hamstring: slow target by 40% for 2 seconds
+Vengeance: ricochet up to 5 times between enemies
-▪ Fighting spirit: passive available until active cast ends, then can only be recharged by sleeping or after 2 minutes have elapsed.
+Trap: only fires when someone crosses its LoS in 10 blocks ▪ Fighting spirit: passive available until active cast ends, then can only be recharged by sleeping or after 2 minutes have elapsed.
 Genies from some game.
 Name
  Active